leanprover/theorem_proving_in_lean4/induction_and_recursion.md

 Here ``(a : α)`` is a sequence of parameters, ``(b : β)`` is the sequence of arguments on which pattern matching takes place, and ``γ`` is any type, which can depend on ``a`` and ``b``.
-Each line should contain the same number of patterns, one for each element of β.
+Each line should contain the same number of patterns, one for each element of ``β``.
 As we have seen, a pattern is either a variable, a constructor applied to other patterns, or an expression that normalizes to something of that form (where the non-constructors are marked with the ``[matchPattern]``